Jonathan-R-Anderson/internetcomputer/docs/README.md

 directory and CPU privilege level using the format `user@namespace:/path(permission)`.

+### DMD toolchain patches

+The `toolchain/dmd_patches` directory vendors patches originally from the PowerNex project. `scripts/fetch_dmd.sh` clones the upstream `dlang/dmd` repository, checks out the version listed in `DMD_VERSION` and applies these patches automatically.
+This allows anonymOS to compile the full D compiler inside the guest environment.

 ## Object Namespace Overview

 At boot an object tree is created that exposes kernel services through a single